fyne-io/developer.fyne.io/tour/introduction/samples.md

 ---

-The code samples in this tutorial can be built and run on your computer, all you need is a working [Go installation](https://golang.org/doc/install#install).
+The code samples in this tutorial can be built and run on your computer, all you need is a working [Go installation](https://golang.org/doc/install#install) and the [prerequisites](https://developer.fyne.io/started/#prerequisites) for Fyne.

 Once you have Go installed you can copy any example (use the "Copy Code" button) and paste it into a text file.